Skip to main content

 Once you've created your project, you'll be automatically taken to an page that includes your project key.
 Copy the key and follow the rest of this guide.

-The SDK is part of the West manifest in nRF Connect SDK and is automatically downloaded when running west update.
+NCS's west manifest includes the memfault-firmware-sdk repo and is automatically downloaded when running west update.
 By default, it is downloaded to <nRF Connect SDK path>/modules/lib/memfault-firmware-sdk/.

-Add the appropriate options to your system's prj.conf:
+Add or update the appropriate options in your system's prj.conf (Memfault project key here):

 # Project-specific configuration settings